-How to make the best tasting spicy Brandy Snaps.
-Vegetarian friendly recipe.
+How to Make the Best Tasting Spicy Brandy Snaps.
+Vegetarian Friendly Recipe.

 Cream filled brandy snaps.

-Just add two table spoons of brandy to half a pint of double cream and whip until light and fluffy.
+Just add two tablespoons of brandy to half a pint of double cream and whip until light and fluffy.
 These lovely little sweet treats always remind me of Christmas and I like to make a huge batch around the festive holiday.

 They are much too good to keep just for one time of year, I make some of these at least every six weeks and they always get eaten.
 For a bit of variety I sometimes dip a few curled brandy snaps into melted chocolate, just dip the ends and leave on some baking parchment to set.
 The quantity I’ve given here will make around twelve brandy snaps.

 - Take two flat baking sheets and line them with greased proof paper, next drop tablespoons of the brandy snap batter on to the baking sheets.
 Space them out well as they will spread quite a bit as they cook

-The brandy snaps are cooked when they turn golden brown and bubbles appear on the surface.
+- The brandy snaps are cooked when they turn golden brown and bubbles appear on the surface.
 Remove from the oven and allow to cool for two minutes then carefully remove them from the paper.

-- This usually takes about thirty minutes If you find that the brandy snaps have hardened before you have had a chance to roll them on the spoons simply return them to the oven for a minute or two and they will soften up again.
+- This usually takes about thirty minutes If you find that the brandy snaps have hardened before you have had a chance to roll them on the spoons simply return them to the oven for a minute or two and they will soften up again

-There are also a lot of vegan friendly cream substitutes on the market, I find the ones made from soft, silken Tofu to be very good.
+These great tasting little biscuits can be made suitable for vegans by using a vegan spread instead of butter and filling them with a cream substitute such as coconut cream.
+There are also a lot of vegan-friendly cream substitutes on the market, I find the ones made from soft, silken Tofu to be very good.
 They make single and whipping cream substitute,

 I have found that the best results are obtained when the cream is not overworked.
 Too much whipping and you might find that your cream relaxes back to a more liquid state.
 You can add a little bit of cornflour to the Tofu to help it thicken.